PSFK Retail Conference Preview: Adding The Ecommerce Layer To 21 Billion Square Feet Of Retail Space

-Ahead of his presentation at PSFK's Future of Retail 2019 Conference this January, HERO's CEO and founder Adam Levene spoke to PSFK founder Piers Fawkes to explain the company's mission to not only optimize retailers' business by creating a synergy between online and offline resources, but also using technology to reintroduce a personalized, human element into the online shopping experience.
+Ahead of his presentation at PSFK's Future of Retail 2019 Conference, HERO's CEO and founder Adam Levene spoke to PSFK founder Piers Fawkes to explain the company's mission to not only optimize retailers' business by creating a synergy between online and offline resources, but also using technology to reintroduce a personalized, human element into the online shopping experience.

 Piers Fawkes: What are the broader trends happening in retail and technology driving you and your business?

 Adam Levene: The trends that have really driven our business and what we're seeing in retail in particular are centered around the macro shift happening with companies spending more of their time with e‑commerce, leaving more of the physical retail space needing to reinvent itself more than ever before.